-For our fourth “Game Jams with James”, James is talking with Julius Fondem, a colorful and smile infused game producer who has worked on games ranging from small to big, and from mobile F2P to console AAA.
-Julius also makes short-form games on his own time which can be found on his itch.io page.
+This is the fourth installment of “Game Jams with James”: Chats with developers about game jams, games from jams, and short form games.
+For our fourth “Game Jams with James”, James is talking with Julius Fondem, a colorful and smile infused game producer, who has worked on games ranging from small to big, and from mobile free-to-play to console AAA titles.
+Julius also makes short form games on his own time, which can be found on his itch.io page.

-James: How do you feel about short-form games?
+James: How do you feel about short form games?

 James: What is your favorite game jam?

 Julius: My favorite game jam has to be Global Game Jam, because it was the first game jam that I took part in, and I love the global buzz that it generates each year.
 People at Global Game Jam are great and the atmosphere is filled with good vibes and creativity.
 Also, a game jam I really enjoyed was the Wooga Game Jam, which Berlin based Wooga organized at their office.
 They flew people in from around the world and we stayed at their office the whole weekend jamming.
 We had a very relaxed and fun-loving atmosphere in our team, which resulted in us laughing a lot and having a blast.
 You can read more of my thoughts on it here.